Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

-In the Diffusing Stream regime ($\xi \gtrsim 8$), the stream exhibits a slight enhancement of its emissions for $\alpha \neq 0^\circ$.
-As the stream is diffusing, a large amount of gas is heated above the radiative temperature equilibrium of the stream $T_{\stream}\sim 10^4\, \rm K$, resulting in a higher amount of gas that can radiate.
-As shown in Appendix \ref{app:Lnet_nature}, in the Condensing Stream and Intermediate regimes, the dominant cooling processes come from hydrogen.
-However, in the case of the Diffusing Stream regime, the emission from hydrogen actually decreases and represents $\sim 4\text{--}10\%$ of the total cooling emission.
+In the {\it diffusing stream} regime ($\xi \gtrsim 8$), the stream exhibits a slight enhancement of its emission for $\alpha \neq 0^\circ$ compared to the MHD+TC simulations at $\xi\sim 3$.
+As the stream is diffusing, a large amount of gas is heated above the radiative temperature equilibrium in the stream, $T_{\stream}\sim 10^4\, \rm K$, resulting in a higher amount of gas that can radiate.
+As shown in Appendix \ref{app:Lnet_nature}, in the {\it condensing stream} and {\it intermediate} regimes, the dominant cooling processes come from hydrogen.
+However, in the case of the {\it diffusing stream} regime, the emission from hydrogen actually decreases and represents $\sim 4\text{--}10\%$ of the total cooling emission.
 The increase in the total cooling emission is due to Helium and numerous metals such as Oxygen and Neon.

 We also compute the mean stream mass growth/loss, to provide a better representation of the stream mass evolution,